mardambey/mypipe/README.md

 # mypipe

+## This repository is not maintained or supported by Asana, and is not accepting patches

 mypipe latches onto a MySQL server with binary log replication enabled and allows for the creation of pipes that can consume the replication stream and act on the data (primarily integrated with Apache Kafka).